Atletico Madrid confirm Correa and Vrsaljko have tested positive for coronavirus | Goal.com

 "The first team and members of coaching staff underwent new tests yesterday [Sunday], the results of which have been negative in all of them," the club stated.

-UEFA’s medical protocol indicates that as long as there are 13 available players from the A list, the match will take place, unless quarantine is required for the rest of the squad, although it is the Portuguese government that will have the final say.
+UEFA’s medical protocol indicates that as long as there are 13 available players from the A list, the match will take place, with Atleti confirming on Monday that 21 members of the first-team squad will travel alongside academy players Alex Dos Santos, Manu Sánchez, Riquelme and Toni Moya.

-Meanwhile, Sevilla defender Jules Kounde, who is currently in Germany with his side as they seek to win the Europa League, has taken to social media to defend Thomas Lemar after the Atleti attacker was subject to abuse on the platform.
+Meanwhile, Sevilla defender Jules Kounde, who is currently in Germany with his side as they seek to win the Europa League, previously took to social media to defend Thomas Lemar after the attacker was subject to abuse on the platform.

 “I see messages wishing that it’s Thomas Lemar who has covid.
 You really are scoundrels.
 Show a little respect.
 This is human life we are talking about, it’s not a joke,” the 21-year-old former Bordeaux man wrote on his Twitter account.